The colourful Emerald Tree Boa, native to northern South America, is mainly nocturnal and spends most of the day

 Emerald Tree Boa or Bates's Tree Boa, (C. batesii), and the other is the Northern or Guianan.
 Both forms have yellow undersides.

-the mouth and long teeth to capture and hold warm-blooded prey (mammals/birds/bats) while constricting it to death.
+have heat sensors around the mouth and long teeth to capture and hold warm-blooded prey (mammals/birds/bats) while constricting it to death.

 (Juveniles are orange-red.)